 Hiking is a wonderful family activity, but not all hiking trails are wonderful for families.
 A good hiking trail for mixed family groups that include young children or older members should be short (under 3 miles or so) and not too steep.
-It should also feature some interesting attraction -- such as a lake or waterfall -- so children will feel they're going somewhere and not just trudging pointlessly through the woods.
+It should also feature some interesting attraction—such as a lake or waterfall—so children will feel they're going somewhere and not just trudging pointlessly through the woods.
 Here's a list of great family hikes in the Salt Lake City area, any of which makes for a memorable and affordable family outing.

-Bell Canyon, also known as Bell's Canyon or Bells Canyon, is a circular, glacier-carved canyon adjacent to Little Cottonwood Canyon.
+Bell Canyon, also known as Bell's Canyon or Bells Canyon (Sandy, Utah) is a circular, glacier-carved canyon adjacent to Little Cottonwood Canyon.
 It's accessed from two different trailheads near the entrance to Little Cottonwood Canyon.
 The canyon offers a number of options to hikers, including two short, easy routes to Lower Bell Canyon Reservoir, and more strenuous hikes to a set of waterfalls and Upper Bell Canyon Reservoir.
 Lower Bell Canyon Reservoir is appropriate for beginners and children, the lower waterfall is a strenuous intermediate hike, and the upper reservoir is a strenuous all-day hike.

 Cascade Springs is a series of terraced springs and small waterfalls surrounded by boardwalks and an easy, half-mile interpretive trail.
 It's spectacular from late spring through fall, and kids enjoy seeing trout in the crystal-clear water.
 Cascade Springs is one of the most beautiful features of the Alpine Loop Scenic Byway, which can be accessed via Heber Valley, Provo Canyon or American Fork Canyon, and is open from late May through late October.
 Note: There is a per vehicle fee to enter American Fork Canyon.

 The Cecret Lake (sometimes spelled Secret Lake) trail is one of the most beautiful, fun and rewarding easy hikes in the Salt Lake area.
 Cecret Lake is located in Albion Basin, which is famous for wildflowers that bloom mid-July through August.
-The trail is 1.2 miles each way and gains about 450 feet in elevation.
+The trail is 1.5 miles each way and gains about 300 feet in elevation.

 Donut Falls is a popular family trail about 9 miles up Big Cottonwood Canyon near the Jordan Pines picnic area.
 The trail is relatively short and easy though a little rugged, leading to a waterfall where Big Cottonwood Creek goes through a doughnut-shaped hole in the rock.
 The trail is 2.5 miles total using the Mill D trailhead or 1.5 miles total using the Donut Falls trailhead.
 Adventurous types can explore the cave behind the waterfall, but warn children not to climb the cliffs around the falls because they can become trapped.
-This trail is popular with snowshoers in winter.Continue to 5 of 10 below.
+This trail is popular with snowshoers in winter.

 The Jordan River Parkway provides a year-round natural getaway within the city.
-The best sections of the parkway for families are Murray's section -- which features 5 miles of paved trail, picnic areas, boardwalks, playgrounds and restrooms -- and the South Jordan section -- which has restrooms.
+The best sections of the parkway for families are Murray's section, which features 5 miles of paved trail, picnic areas, boardwalks, playgrounds and restrooms, and the South Jordan section, which has restrooms.
 The asphalt sections of the trail are accessible much of the winter.